serverwhisperer/ServerSpy/README.md

 192.168.1.20,root,secretpass,Linux
 ```

-## 🖥️ Electron Desktop App
+## 🖥️ Electron Desktop App (Primary Method)

-For a native desktop experience, you can run ServerScout as an Electron app:
+ServerScout is designed to run as a **desktop application** using Electron.
+This is the recommended way to use the application.

 ### Prerequisites
 - Node.js 18+ (download from https://nodejs.org)
 - Python dependencies already installed

-### Run as Electron App
+### Run as Desktop App
 ```bash
 cd electron
 npm install
 npm start
 ```

-Or simply double-click `electron/start-electron.bat`
+Or simply double-click `start.bat` (Windows)

+**Features:**
+- ✅ Native desktop experience
+- ✅ HTTPS enabled by default
+- ✅ Self-signed certificate automatically accepted
+- ✅ No browser needed
+- ✅ Automatic backend server management

 ### Build Electron Installer
 ```bash